Ana Carolina Silva de Moura: Biography

 Moura was born in Belo Horizonte with a congenital malformation in her right forearm.
 She has been involved in various sports, having practiced soccer, dance and rhythmic gymnastics before pursuing parataekwondo in 2016, in order to be able to defend herself after being robbed in downtown Belo Horizonte and losing a piece of jewelry that held sentimental value for her.

 What started as a means of self-defense quickly turned into a passion for the sport and a desire to compete.
 Over the years, she honed her skills and began to stand out in both national and international competitions.

-The athlete from Minas Gerais saw in para taekwondo an opportunity to overcome barriers and demonstrate her strength.
-She entered the Paralympic sport in 2019 and has since achieved multiple successes.
-Her perseverance and dedication have led her to compete in international events, always aiming for the top of the podium.
+The athlete from Minas Gerais began participating in para taekwondo in 2019.
+She has since competed in international events and won multiple competitions.

 Moura competed at the 2023 Parapan American Games, winning the gold medal in her category.
 That same year she also won gold at the World Taekwondo Championships.

 Having qualified for the 2024 Paralympic Games, she represented Brazil and won a gold medal in the 65 kg event, the first in the history of women's taekwondo for the country, after defeating French athlete Djélika Diallo 13 to 7.

 Brazil had sent four athletes to the 2024 paralympics: Izabela Campos, Ana Caroline da Silva, Arthur Xavier Ribeiro and Ana Carolina Silva de Moura.